 Court Enforcement - There are numerous avenues that the court may follow to prosecute non-payment of child support:

 If a hearing find that a child support payer has willfully violated an order of support (was financially able to meet the obligation, but intentionally failed to do so), the court must order the payer to pay the counsel fees of the other party.
 Further legal action may include to commit the payer for jail up to six months or place the payer on probation.

 Civil Contempt - Driver's License Suspension - Criminal Contempt

 A child support order is as enforceable as any other court judgment or decree.
 A parent who is owed child support can use each and every legal tool available to enforce the order, including wage garnishments, wage assignments, contempt of court decrees and the seizure of the non-payor's property by writ of execution.

-may hide from the custodial parent in order to avoid their child support obligation.
+Use the Government's Parent Locator ServiceNonpaying parents may hide from the custodial parent in order to avoid their child support obligation.
 They may even go so far as to move out of state to avoid their responsibilities.

 In order to fix this problem, the federal government has created the Parent Locator Service (The law also requires the states to establish a Parent Locator Services).
 The law allows you to use the resources of the federal government (including the Social Security Administration and the Internal Revenue Service) to locate a nonpaying parent's employer.
 Once found, the custodial parent or the state can enforce the child support order and collect unpaid support recovering support from tax refunds.
 The law also permits the IRS to pay past due child support from tax refunds that the nonpaying parent is due from the government.